-Student Power? "...students with good judgement begin to believe they have a moral obligation to speak out as they see fit.
+"...students with good judgement begin to believe they have a moral obligation to speak out as they see fit.
 Nothing could be further from the truth.
-The protests of the Fifties were as far as student dissent was ever intended to go...
-If a student objected to the way the University was being run, he took up his disagreement with the adminstration on a personal basis .and when it was suggested that he find another school more to his liking, he didn't attempt to drag alot of other students along with him by trying to organize a mass boycott or strike" The above quote appeared in the December issue of a fairly obscure magazine known as Moderator.
+The protests of the Fifties were as far as student dissent was ever intended to go....
+If a student objected to the way the University was being run, he took up his disagreement with the administration on a personal besis and when it was suggested that he find another school more to his liking, he didn't attempt to drag alot of other students along with him by trying to grassize a mass howcost or strike."
+The above quote appeared in the December issue of a fairly obscure magazine known as Moderator.
 The statement was taken from an Editorial by Editor-in-Chief Howard Coffin.
 Normally, this would draw little attention.
 The reason why this quote has relevance to the students at this University and those across the nation is because it points out a basic question in the move towards student power in America today.

-That question is whether we have the right (or even the obligation) to attempt to change the University to what we feel is the better way for all concerned; or is it the administration who cries "If you don t like it here--leave" that is in the right?
-Those who cite the "pack up and leave" policy say that we have the right to chose what University we wish to attend-that a collegiate education is not mandatory-so if the University that we have chosen does not fill our desires, why don't we simply go somewhere else?
+That question is whether we have the right (or even the obligation) to attempt to change the University to what we feel is the better way for all concerned; or is it the administration who cries "If you don't like it here--leave" that is in the right? like it here--leave" that is in the right?

+Those who cite the "pack up and leave" policy say that we have the right to chose what University we wish to attend--that a collegiate education is not mandatory--so if the University that we have chosen does not fill our desires, why don't we simply go somewhere else?
 The answer to that is relatively simple.
 Since time immemorial, we have been taught to confront our problems--not to run away from them, for they eventually catch up with us, anyway.
-The belief in changing the system by working within the system is uniquely American-and when the system is totally unreceptive, Americans have gone outside it (violently or nonviolently) to correct its ills.
+The belief in changing the system by working within the system is uniquely American--and when the system is totally unreceptive, Americans have gone outside it (violently or nonviolently) to correct its ills. gone outside it (violently or nonviolently) to correct its ills.
 When we are admitted to a University, the general expectation is that we will add our own talents to the university community to make it more active, more productive, more original.
-Each university is, in a sense, a testing ground, and if the fear of innovation holds back the adminstration, then as long as the students stay within the bounds of responsible change (whatever that is) they have the responsibility to themselves to go ahead and experiment, request, boycott and strike.
+Each university is, in a sense, a testing ground, and if the fear of innovation holds back the adminstration, then as long as the students stay within the bounds or responsible change (whatever that is) they have the responsibility to themselves to go ahead and experiment, request, boycott and strike.
 As long as the student recongizes his dual obligation-the obligation he has to his conscience and the obligation he has to respect the property and well being of others-he is justified in attempting to change the University's controlling role.

 The "pack up and leave" philosophy is one of cowardice and lack of idealism on the part of the student.
 If undertaken on the part of the administration, it is one of suppression of individual rights.

+Communications

+Account" Fool

-Communications No "Account" even if you don't publish a public apology.
+I hope that nothing like this will ever happen agai even if you don't publish a public apology.
+Renee F. Matteau

 To the Editor:

+ALBANY STUDENT PRESS To the Editor: